Did you know that self-respect and self-esteem are different?

 - Keep trying in the face of adversity and don’t give up on themselves.

-If you want to improve your self-esteem, feel more confident, enhance self-love, and improve the overall quality of your life, then let's start with self-respect.
+If you want to know how to respect yourself to improve your self-esteem, feel more confident, enhance self-love, and boost the overall quality of your life, then take the following actions.

 1. Determine your values.